 Alstede Farms – Chester

 This NJ farm has a lot to offer, including tons of activities for the kids.
 You'll find a bounce house, wagon ride, corn maze, hay pyramid, and farm animals to feed—plus a farm stand and plenty of pick-your-own options.
-The weekend atmosphere is downright carnival-like, so arrive early to beat the crowds.
+It gets very busy on the weekends, so plan to arrive before 11 a.m. or after 4 p.m. to beat the crowds—or come on a weekday if you can.
 Pick your own pumpkins from mid-September through mid-November.
 There are various ticket packages, including a weekday special.
+Check out the farm's tips to plan your visit.

 Conklin Farm U-Pick – Montville